 We operate four reportable business segments: NEMT, PCS, RPM, and Corporate and Other.
 The NEMT segment provides non-emergency medical transportation services throughout the country.
 The PCS segment provides non-medical personal care and home health services.
 The RPM segment provides remote patient monitoring solutions.
-The operating results of the Corporate and Other segment include activities related to executive, accounting, finance, internal audit, tax, legal and certain strategic and corporate development functions for each segment, as well as the results of the Matrix investment.
-The operating results of the NEMT, PCS and RPM segments include revenue and expenses generated and incurred by the segment, and the Corporate and Other segment includes expenses incurred in relation to the Corporate operations of the Company
+The operating results of the Corporate and Other segment include includes the costs associated with the Company's corporate operations and as such, includes activities related to executive, accounting, finance, internal audit, tax, legal and certain strategic and corporate development functions for each segment, as well as the results of an investment in innovation that the Matrix investment Company completed during the first quarter of 2023.
+The operating results of the NEMT, PCS and RPM segments include revenue and expenses generated and incurred by the segment, and the Corporate and Other segment includes expenses incurred in relation to the Corporate operations of the Company as well as certain service revenue and operating expenses associated with the investment in innovation discussed above.